Dutch

 Dutch language-course in May-June 2023 for Graduate Students (tuition-free)

-Applications are invited for a month-long course ("the summer course") in modern Dutch, early modern Dutch/paleography, and archival research in Amsterdam/The Hague* ("the archival week").
+Applications are invited for a month-long course ("the summer course") in modern Dutch, early modern Dutch/paleography, and archival research in Amsterdam/The Hague* ('the archival week').
 The first two sections can be taken separately.
 The third section, in the Netherlands, requires participation in one or both of the first two sections.
 The course is free-of-charge.
-Funding has been provided through the Nederlandse
+Funding has been provided through the Union for the Dutch Language (Taalunie).

 *Participants in the Archival Week must make arrangements for their own accommodations and flight.